Purpose

 Definitions

-Whistleblower – person associated with UFS Pharmacies (being a director, manager, employee, contractor, member, customer or other external party) who, whether anonymously or not, makes, attempts to make or wishes to make a report in connection with reportable conduct and wishes to avail themselves of protection against reprisal for having made the report.
+who, whether anonymously or not, makes, attempts to make or wishes to make a protected disclosure in connection with reportable conduct to an eligible recipient.

 Reportable conduct – includes, but is not limited to, the following:

-Breaches of general law, organisational policy or generally recognised principles of ethics – include, but is not limited to, the following:
+Breaches of general law, organisational policy or generally recognised principles of ethics – include, but are not limited to, the following:

 Complaints regarding work health and safety should, where possible, be made through the organisation’s work health and safety procedures.